ofiwg/libfabric/README.md

 ***

-The tcp provider is an optimized socket based provider that supports reliable connected endpoints.
+The TCP provider is an optimized socket-based provider that supports reliable connected endpoints.
 It is intended to be used directly by apps that need MSG endpoint support, or in conjunction with the rxm provider for apps that need RDM endpoints.
-The tcp provider targets replacing the sockets provider for applications using standard networking hardware.
+The TCP provider targets replacing the sockets provider for applications using standard networking hardware.

 See the `fi_tcp(7)` man page for more details.

 ### udp